-The Nigeria Oscar Selection Committee has admitted they made a mistake in submitting Genevieve's 'Lionheart' for Oscar consideration.
+The Nigeria Oscar Selection Committee admits mistake over Genevieve's 'Lionheart' submission

 In a statement released by the committee's chairman, Chineze Anyaene, the nominees in its Best International Feature Film Category must have a predominantly non-English dialogue track, and 'Lionheart' despite being an unmistakably Nigerian film, did not tick this particular box.